 Director of Operations

 Barbara worked for the New Mexican for her first dozen years after high school.
 She then went on to a career as a stay-at-home mom.
-She did property management for private clients for 15 years, and continues to moonlight with a few properties.
+She did property management for private clients for 15 years.
 Following a stint with the Tierra Nueva Counseling Center, she joined Coming Home Connection, where she quickly established systems to ensure seamless scheduling of care for Coming Home Connection clients.
 She has had much to do with making Coming Home Connection run like a well-oiled machine.

 Paige Grant put in a full career in hydrology and environmental activism, including founding the Santa Fe Watershed Association and serving as its Executive Director for 7 years.
 She thought she was retiring to write children’s books and learn to farm in southern Taos County, when Celia Owens recruited her in 2018 to fill a part-time bilingual scheduler position with Coming Home Connection.
-That role has morphed into serving as an assistant to Frances in fundraising and various writing and logistical tasks.
-She still responds to care requests and scheduling needs on a fill-in basis.
+That role has morphed into serving as an assistant to the Executive Director in fundraising and various writing and logistical tasks.

 Celia Owens has been a caregiver in her own family since her teens, a hospice volunteer in Santa Fe since 1990, and a Coming Home Connection caregiver and staff member since 2015.
-She currently serves CHC as Volunteer Coordinator (“Volunteering is the new dating!”) and Navigator – “navigation” is about steering clients to resources over and above those that CHC can provide.
+She currently serves CHC as Volunteer Coordinator (“Volunteering is the new dating!”)
 Among other credentials, she has an MA in Peace and Conflict Studies (“ — you have to be willing to get nowhere for a while –”), and is a certified coach in Conversational Intelligence, asking questions for which the answers are not known.
 She made her home in New York City for three decades and Italy for one.
 She is a life-long artist.